 Wild Elder- Native sambucus canadensis.
 Productive, vigorous plants.
 Berries are not as large as some cultivated selections, but they make a lot of fruit and are great pollinators.

 Bubby- A chance seedling we planted at Bubby's house.
 It is self-pollinating and bears unbelievable amounts of fruit every year.
 Able to bear fruit on new wood.
 Berries are small, but the clusters are abundant and good size.
 Pound for pound, this bush makes a lot of fruit.

 York- Self pollinating, very large berries.
 One of the oldest and most productive varieties.
 Originating from New York.
 Able to bear fruit on new wood, so it can be cut to the ground every year.

-Scotia- Large berries, extremely vigorous plant.
-Needs a pollinator and bears fruit on one and two year old wood only.
+Scotia- Huge berries, extremely vigorous plant.
+Needs a pollinator.
+Bears on two year old wood.
 Old variety originating from Nova Scotia.

 Wyldewood- Huge flower clusters give way to equally large clusters of fruit.
 Vigorous plant, bears on new wood.
-May be self pollinating.
+Partially Self pollinating.
 Chance seedling originating from Oklahoma.

 Marge- Hybrid of European and American elder.
 Highly productive with huge flower heads and berries.
 Selected by Marge Millican

 Samdal- European elderberry with very high levels of anthocyanin.